-Jo'burg - Kruger.
-Leaving Johannesburg we will pass through the southern section of the picturesque Panorama Route, taking in the breath-taking vistas.
+Jo'burg – Kruger.
+Leaving Johannesburg, we pass through the southern section of the picturesque Panorama Route, taking in the breath-taking vistas.
 Our camp for the next two nights is a short drive from the Kruger Park Gate and has some interesting local residents that include hippo, giraffe, zebra and impala.
-Tonight we take an evening game drive.
+On arrival to the camp we enjoy an evening game drive.

-On day 3 we further explore the amazing Kruger National Park in our truck.
+On day 3 we continue to explore the amazing Kruger National Park in our overland truck.
 Covering 19 485 km2 - 60 km wide and over 350 km long, this conservation area has more than 146 mammals, 500 bird, 114 reptile, 33 amphibian & 49 fish species.
 23 000 different types of plants have been recorded.
-We spend the day driving around the park on the look out for these incredible species.
+We spend the day driving around the park keeping an eye out for these incredible species.
 There is the option of enjoying a night drive looking for a few of the nocturnal inhabitants or upgrading to a small vehicle for the game drive at an additional cost.

 Overnight: Polokwane | Breakfast, Lunch, Dinner